FlipperPA/django-ssh-deployer/README.md

 * `server_user`: The user on the target servers which has been set up with keys from the control machine.
 * `save_deploys`: If a positive integer, will only keep the most recent number of deployments.
 By default, will keep all.
 * `selinux`: If set to True, the deployer will run `chcon` command to set the necessary security context on files for RedHat / CentOS SELinux.
 It will set all files in the `codepath` to `httpd_sys_content_t`, and any `*.so` files in the `venv` to `httpd_sys_script_exec_t`.
+* `additional_commands`: A list of commands to run after the deployment is complete.

 ## Running the Command